Written by Rosie Yip, Australia

 As Brené Brown puts it, “If we can share our story with someone who responds with empathy and understanding, shame can’t survive.”

 Don’t be afraid to ask questions.
 When people asked me questions about what I was going through, I felt heard and cared for.
 It also felt like the other person was giving me permission to express myself without judgement.
 At times, their questions would challenge my thoughts.
 One thing I found helpful was to ask, “Would I say what I had just said to myself, to a good friend?”
 And as I pondered on it, it would at times lead to a small breakthrough.

 In addition, if you say you’re going to pray for someone, really pray for them.
 It meant the world to me when people let me know they prayed for me.
-When I couldn’t utter my own prayers, it’s difficult to express the comfort I felt knowing that there were people praying for me.
-It strengthened me and was a soothing balm to my tired soul.
+When I couldn’t utter my own prayers, knowing that there were people praying for me strengthened me and was a soothing balm to my tired soul.